kabylkas/alife/README.md

 # alife
 Artificial life project.
-C++ model of synthetic life.
+C++ model of a synthetic life.